workingDog/taxii2lib/readme.md

 ### Status
 experimental, not yet finished, not tested, not ready.
-Waiting for a TAXII2 server to connect to.
+Waiting for a TAXII 2.0 server to connect to.